IsaacScript/isaacscript/packages/docs/docs/main/features.md

 Programming mods in Lua can be really painful:

 - Because Lua is not type safe, it is easy to shoot yourself in the foot after making even the smallest typo.
+You end up spending more time running around in-game to test/debug run-time errors than you do writing actual code.
 - There are no switch statements, assignment operators, increment/decrement operators, optional function arguments, array/object destructuring, map/filter/reduce, etc.
 - With no automatic importing, you are stuck manually typing "require" over and over.
 - While the tooling in Lua has gotten better in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)), it still doesn't hold a candle to what TypeScript has to offer.